generalui/python-flask-ariadne-api-starter/Python API Development Environment in Docker: Under the Hood.md

-# Python Flask Ariadne Development Environment in Docker
+# Python API Development Environment in Docker: Under the Hood

 ![Under the Hood](article_assets/UnderRoosevelt01.jpg)

+## Intention

+In this article I will describe (in great detail) how I have configured a local dev environment to start up an application using Docker Compose and Docker containers.
+The result is a development environment that starts up quickly, is portable, and very closely resembles the final production environment.

+## Introduction

 I often work on projects or create projects that must be handed off to other developers once created.
 Having been on the receiving end of this, I know that it can be a huge time-suck to try to get a project started up locally with all the correct dependencies.
 A developer picking up an existing application often needs to get the app running quickly so they can target the new feature (or bug) that is the current need.
 Exploring local setup shouldn't be the bulk of time spent.